b0ink/csgo-chaos-mod/README.md

 # Chaos Mod for CS:GO [137 EFFECTS] <sub> + YouTube & Twitch Voting</sub>
-Inspired by [GTA V Chaos Mod](https://www.gta5-mods.com/scripts/chaos-mod-v-beta), CS:GO Chaos Mod brings over a 100+ unique effects into your competitive games such as **Portal Guns, Snow, Saturation, Auto bunnyhopping, Fog, Explosive Bullets, Simon Says, Low Render Distance**, and much, much more!
+Inspired by [GTA V Chaos Mod](https://www.gta5-mods.com/scripts/chaos-mod-v-beta), CS:GO Chaos Mod brings over a 100+ unique game-changing effects into your rounds such as **Portal Guns, Snow, Saturation, Auto bunnyhopping, Fog, Explosive Bullets, Simon Says, Low Render Distance**, and much, much more!
 The effects are randomised and every 15 seconds a new one will spawn, keeping you and your enemies on your toes.

 ### The list of effects can be found [here](https://csgochaosmod.com/effects/).